K-Phoen/rulerz/doc/index.md

 ## Installation

-The easiest way to install this library is with [Composer](http://getcomposer.org/):
+The recommended way to install this library is with [Composer](http://getcomposer.org/):

 ```
 composer require 'kphoen/rulerz'